salzmanlab-admin/STAR_wrapper/README.md

 16. chrR1B: Chromosome that read 1 part B was aligned to
 17. chrR2A: Chromosome that read 2 part A was aligned to
 18. chrR2B: Chromosome that read 2 part B was aligned to
 19. geneR1A: Gene that read 1 part A was aligned to.
 If no gene was annotated in that area, it's marked as "unknown".
 If multiple genes are annotated in this area, it's marked with all of those gene names concatenated with commas in between Example: `Ubb,Gm1821`.
-Also see the note on annotation.
+Also see the note on
+.
 20. geneR1B: Gene that read 1 part B was aligned to.
 21. geneR2A: Gene that read 2 part A was aligned to.
 22. geneR2B: Gene that read 2 part B was aligned to.